The Waite Hydrocephalus Research Student Bursary

 - To stimulate interest and gain experience in cerebrospinal fluid (CSF), hydrocephalus and spina bifida research of all kinds.

-Applications will be accepted using the form below to include:
+Applications will only be accepted using an application form available on the SRHSB website to include:

 - Applicant details and personal statement (150 words)